amishra06/Identify-Characters-from-Product-Images/README.md

   * Created databunch using fastai data block api.
   * Created the CNN learner with transfer learning using resnet50.
   * Trained data with discriminative learning rate
-  * Going for 15 iterations for both before and after unfreeze.
+  * First trained with size of 128 and then for size of 256

   ## Result
-  Currently on 15th position with accuracy of 0.86406
+  * Public Leaderboard - 0.86406
+  * Private leaderboard -